-Karen Ross researches and teaches media, gender and political communication, writes about gender, politics, news and representation and is currently Professor of Gender and Media in the School of Arts and Cultures, Newcastle University.
+Karen Ross researches and teaches media, gender and political communication, writes about gender, politics, news and representation and is Professor of Gender and Media in the School of Arts and Cultures, Newcastle University.
 She has held positions as Visiting Professor in the School of Communication and Journalism at Massey University (2007-2011) and the Centre for Advancement of Women in Politics at Queens University Belfast (2001-2004).
-She will be a Distinguished Visitor at Massey University in 2018.
+She was a Distinguished Visitor at Massey University in 2018.

 Karen currently supervises a number of creative and wonderful PhD students.
-Her favourite colour is black, her favourite food is Lindor butterscotch truffles and her favourite people are her fab twin sister, Elizabeth, her equally wonderful daughters Josie and Lizzie and her dog, Lily.
+Her favourite colour is black, her favourite food is Lindor butterscotch truffles and her favourite people are her fab twin sister, Elizabeth, her equally wonderful daughters Josie and Liz and her dog, Lily.